Application for Lay Eucharistic Minister

 Instructions and application forms for (Lay) Licensed Ministries (Eucharistic Ministers, Visitors, Worship Leaders, Preachers)

 The Office of the Bishop currently issues licenses for Worship Leader, Preacher, Eucharistic Minister, and Eucharistic Visitor as revised by the 2003 General convention and adopted by subsequent conventions.
-Specific descriptions for these and other available licenses are found in Title III, Canon 4 (adopted by the 2012 General Convention.)
+Specific descriptions for these and other available licenses are found in Title III, Canon III.4 (adopted by the 2018 General Convention.)

 To be licensed all ministers must be

-- Adult communicants in good standing (definition: TEC Canon I.17.3)
+- Communicants in good standing (definition: Title I, Canon I.17.3)

 - Confirmed or received in the Episcopal Church